 We didn’t get to see everything in the 3 or so hours we were there (4 if you include the hour weaving our way to get in).
 We missed out on viewing what the geo-dome and circus tent contained.
 And, we joined the queue for the Cruel Museum but abandoned the idea because of its slow progress.
 By 3pm our daughter’s reward ice cream was calling, as was the M5.
 I had been keen to see the Cruel Museum because of the curator and designers involved in its creation.
 But on reflection I am pretty sure there was stuff in there that I would not want any 6 year old reading about or seeing.

 I’d be hard pushed to pick a favourite piece or pieces.
 The funniest part of the day was when I was watching my partner and daughter on the Merry-go-round.
 A guy, who I later saw working on the bar, came up to me with a sullen face and said “You look far too happy, have a bit of lemon to suck on” and he thrust a large plastic cup full of sliced lemons towards me – I duly did as I was told (I quite like lemon!).
 I am left thinking that an art exhibition to this standard every year or every other year, in a seaside town somewhere in the UK could be a good thing all round.

-Enjoy the gallery below (by clicking on the arrows or the dots)… I’m now off to read more about the artists in my copy of the souvenir programme*…
+Enjoy the gallery below (by clicking on the arrows or the dots)… I’m now off to read more about the artists in my copy of the souvenir programme.